paul-ucryo/world-peace/filesystem.md

 - **The catalog is a view** — computed from your key set, not a fixed directory
 - **Permissions are the cipher** — hide/show is which generator you called, not a policy you configured
 - **The namespace is distributed** — VDNS resolves across nodes, key-gated, no central registry
+- **The filesystem is a polyglot runtime** — any interpreter is just a generator, scoped by capability
+- **Programs are arguments** — write code as file contents, read stdout as return value

 ---